January 11th 2019

 “There are potential side-effects with Botox and it is important to go to an experienced practitioner who is able to show you before-and-after photographs.”

-It seems that Superdrug has taken steps to see that it addresses the safety concerns of its consumers.
+It seems that Superdrug has taken steps to address the safety concerns of its consumers.
 However, a big question arises about the effect the service will have on public perceptions regarding the seriousness of these types of aesthetic procedures.
 The high street giant prides itself on offering everything from threading to nail bars and piercing, and as a result, there’s a danger of Botox and fillers being treated as casually - despite the huge variation in risks involved.
-Dr Esho points out though that it depends on how the clinics look and how the service is marketed:

 Whether you’re looking to book in at Superdrug or anywhere else for Botox or fillers, Dr Esho recommends the following for ensuring that you’re in expert hands: